Bill-Gray/PDCursesMod/docs/MANUAL.md

    window.
 (However, you still can call it _on_ subwindows.)
 It returns OK or ERR.

-   PDC_makenew() allocates all data for a new WINDOW * except the actual lines themselves.
-If it's unable to allocate memory for the window structure, it will free all allocated memory and return a NULL pointer.

-   PDC_makelines() allocates the memory for the lines.

-   PDC_sync() handles wrefresh() and wsyncup() calls when a window is changed.

 ### Return Value

    newwin(), subwin(), derwin() and dupwin() return a pointer to the new